maxtillberg/ICEBridge/README.md

 ## Notes

-- Windows and doors should have center of origin is the to center of mass (surface)
+- Windows and doors created using the NKS-plugin should have center of origin set to the geometrical center of the object.
 - Windows and doors import best if the rotation is not transformed.
-- The import can be quite slow, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
+- The 3D import can be quite slow, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
 - It is faster to import zones and building bodies without geometries.
 - Importing without geometry will make zones non editable in IDA ICE and building bodies are more often non editable.
 - Coplanar surfaces will not be merged automatically  if import without geometry is used.